 Nightmare is one of both Disney and Tim Burton's finest.
 It's dark, but manages to keep the tone of a children's movie.
 The plot is a tad simple, but the fantastically portrayed emotional issues Jack and Sally go through make up for that in full.

 Let's get this straight.
 The nightmare is not a bad movie by any standards.
 The designs especially stand out as incredibly detailed and beautiful, as do the characters.
 Many of its songs have become christmas classics, and there is nothing contestable about that.
 However, there are still some problems that can have a negative impact on your story experience.
 The main character, supposedly one of the scariest things in the world with a scream that terrifies all, is portrayed as a friendly, creative man at all times, with the only supposed scariness being expressions he holds for less than a second, which makes him feel like a bit of a waste in design.
 Many of the musicals, while having great music, have no real idea what to do with the character, who is just twirling around in a single location.
 The main villain is incredibly underwhelming in design and plans (seriously, a ghost-shaped cotton bag who, for some reason, has a gambling theme?) and does not deliver.
 The movie also has big problems with its tone at times, with single scenes switching tones or suddenly cutting off, which can make them feel disjointed.
 Even the animation, normally very good, has several notable drops in quality.
 However, I still recommend this movie for at least a single watch, even if it is just to see all the nicely designed characters.

 c) Jack.
 His voice is perfect for the character, his character design and movement is perfect for the character, and his personality is great.
 I especially like how, after he screws up Christmas, instead of being all "woe is me," he basically says, "Okay, this didn't work, I screwed up, this isn't my place, and I need to fix it."
-(And he does!) d) Sally.
-I like how she's an active character instead of being some Shallow Love Interest.
-And I like how they made her slightly devious when it comes to her creator— knocking him out repeatedly, not settling for what he says she has to settle for— but she's still a nice person (zombie? ragdoll?) who has a good heart.
+(And he does!)

-sometimes a lot of times have its GREAT DECLARATIONS OF EMOTION!!!, but a lot of the times the emotion are understated.
+I won't waste my review words summarizing the movie, as the main page describes it better then I can.
+One of the common criticisms of this film is "it's slow".
+I think that's one of the movie's strengths, as it doesn't depend on loads of action-filled sequences, but rather on subtle emotion.
+Yes, Nightmare does sometimes a lot of times have its GREAT DECLARATIONS OF EMOTION!!!, but a lot of the times the emotion are understated.
 We don't need Jack and Sally saying out loud that they're friends for us to know they are friends (Well, most of us).
 We can tell by their interactions.
 In the story department, the film obviously have a lot of inspiration from How The Grinch Stole Christmas, but mananges to make its own macabre tale.

 Despite being the first full-length Stop Motion film, the animation is still impressive.
 The music is fantastic (provided by Danny Elfman, of course) and it has an unique charm to it that blends the macabre with Yule Tide spirit.